 Victory Institute today announced it selected six LGBTQ elected and public officials for its David Bohnett Leaders Fellowship, a program that includes a three-week intensive leadership development course at the Harvard Kennedy School of Government.
 The fellowship – a collaboration with the David Bohnett Foundation – aims to propel LGBTQ leaders into the next stage of their public service careers.
-Notable alumni include U.S. Senator Kyrsten Sinema, California Senate President Pro Tem Toni Atkins, Colorado State Senator Dominick Moreno, and California State Insurance Commissioner Ricardo Lara.
+Notable alumni include California Senate President Pro Tem Toni Atkins, Colorado State Senator Dominick Moreno, and California State Insurance Commissioner Ricardo Lara.

 We are thrilled to announce this year’s class of six trailblazers ready to take their public service to the next level through this comprehensive leadership program.